Hubeite: Composition

 To analyze the composition, an electron microprobe was used in the wavelength-dispersion mode (Hawthorn et al., 2002).
 The quantity of (OH) and (H_{2}O) was acquired by solid solution and refinement, based on previous work by Hawthorne et al., 1990.
 To assure the presence of (OH) and (H_{2}O) groups, an infrared spectrum was also recorded (Hawthorn et al., 2002).

 Physical and optical properties

 Hubeite is most common as aggregates of intergrown crystals (Fig.1) that are usually less than 5 mm across and that have individual crystals with well-developed faces that are as long as 1 mm (Hawthorne et al., 2002).
 The color ranges from pale to dark brown, depending on the crystal size (Fig.2).
 Other properties consist of a pale orange-brown streak, vitreous luster, non-fluorescence, and one good cleavage parallel to the c-axis.
 It is also brittle with conchoidal fracture, has a hardness of 5.5 in the Mohs scale and a specific gravity of 3.02 (Hawthorn et al., 2002).
-As for optical features, it is important to note that hubeite is strongly pleochroic, biaxial with an indeterminate optic sign and has a birefringence of 0.023 (γ-α) (Hawthorne et al., 2002).
+As for optical features, hubeite is strongly pleochroic, biaxial with an indeterminate optic sign and has a birefringence of 0.023 (γ-α) (Hawthorne et al., 2002).